AdobeDocs/workfront.en/help/classic/workfront-fusion/scenarios/activate-or-inactivate-scenario.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Activate or deactivate a scenario
+title: Activate or deactivate a scenario in Adobe Workfront Fusion
 description: You can work with scenarios either in an active or an inactive state:
 ---

-# Activate or deactivate a scenario
+# Activate or deactivate a scenario in Adobe Workfront Fusion

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 You can work with scenarios either in an active or an inactive state:

-* An active scenario executes periodically according to its defined schedule, as explained in [Schedule a scenario](../../workfront-fusion/scenarios/schedule-a-scenario.md).
+* An active scenario executes periodically according to its defined schedule, as explained in [Schedule a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/schedule-a-scenario.md).

   This is useful when you want to automate the function of a scenario.